 The dialogue is top notch, particularly the verbal sparring between a former criminal gone soft and the unpredictably violent colleague sent to retrieve him.

-IN BRUGES by Martin McDonagh
+19. IN BRUGES, written by Martin McDonagh

 Playwright, screenwriter and director Martin McDonagh has a knack for sharp dialogue, and IN BRUGES is one of his best screenplays.
 This script was nominated for an Academy Award.

 What’s more, this is another script where throwaway lines of dialogue, even off-hand jokes, actually circle round and become integral to the plot.